gattilorenz/Xenix-doom/README.md

 Make sure to set the CGIDISP and CGIPATH environment variables, and to initialize the mouse (with mkdev mouse, I chose the keyboard mouse and activated it on tty1a).

+If installed on a real machine, you probably need a 1Ghz+ CPU to have a playable game.
+The CGI library is pretty slow and half-broken; the I_SetPalette call in particular is *very* slow because each color is set individually, due to a bug in the vsc_table function.

 TODO:
 - The status bar/HUD is partially black (?)
-- Implement I_UpdateNoBlit for faster refresh
+- Implement I_UpdateNoBlit for faster refresh (but DOOM linux code always redraws whole scene...)
 - Use a loop in I_GetEvent to consume all events in the queue?